 The human brain is hardwired to receive chemical signals from our environment.
 It primarily does this through receptors–proteins on the surfaces of cells that catch specific molecules when they pass by.
 An interesting class of receptors is the mu-opioid receptors, so named because they influence responses to opiates (for instance morphine).
 These receptors are also involved in processing reward and dealing with stress.

-The authors found that positive reinforcement prompted individuals with the AA genotype at rs1799971 to continue to choose the right answer over time.
+The authors found that positive reinforcement prompted individuals with specific genetic variant tended to continue to choose the right answer over time.
 That is, positive reinforcement motivated these individuals to learn.
-In contrast, individuals with at least one copy of the G version at rs1799971 (AG or GG) were less motivated by positive feedback—these participants did not continue to choose the right answer over time.
+In contrast, individuals with at another version of this marker were less motivated by positive feedback – these participants did not continue to choose the right answer over time.

 SNPwatch gives you the latest news about research linking various traits and conditions to individual genetic variations.
 These studies are exciting because they offer a glimpse into how genetics may affect our bodies and health; but in most cases, more work is needed before this research can provide information of value to individuals.
 For that reason it is important to remember that like all information we provide, the studies we describe in SNPwatch are for research and educational purposes only.
 SNPwatch is not intended to be a substitute for professional medical advice; you should always seek the advice of your physician or other appropriate healthcare professional with any questions you may have regarding diagnosis, cure, treatment or prevention of any disease or other medical condition.